Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Introduction

 \subsection{Arithmetic purity of the Hardy-Littlewood property}

 Let $X$ be a smooth geometrically integral variety over $\BQ$.
 Assume that $X$ satisfies strong approximation off the real place $\BR$.
-An open question first raised by Wittenberg (cf. \cite[\S2.7 Question 2.11]{Wittenberg}) asks whether all open subsets $U\subset X$ also satisfy strong approximation off $\BR$, whenever $\codim_{X}(X\setminus U)\geqslant 2$.
-We say that such $X$ satisfies \emph{arithmetic purity of strong approximation} (\APSA\ for short) off $\BR$ (cf. \cite[Definition 1.2]{Cao-Huang}).
-As observed by Min\v{c}hev (cf. \cite[Proposition 2.6]{Borovoi-Rudnick}), the condition on the codimension guarantees that there is no cohomological or topological obstruction for $U$ to satisfy strong approximation.
+An open question first raised by Wittenberg (cf. \cite[\S2.7 Question 2.11]{Wittenberg}) asks whether all open subsets $U\subset X$ also satisfy strong approximation off $\BR$, whenever We say that such $X$ satisfies \emph{arithmetic purity of strong approximation} (\APSA\ for short) off $\BR$ (cf. \cite[Definition 1.2]{Cao-Huang}).
+As observed by Min\v{c}hev (cf. \cite[Proposition 2.6]{Borovoi-Rudnick}), the condition \eqref{eq:condcodim} guarantees that there is no cohomological or topological obstruction for $U$ to satisfy strong approximation.
 Recently in \cite{CLX,Cao-Huang}, Wittenberg's question was settled in the affirmative for a wide class of semisimple simply connected linear algebraic groups and their homogeneous spaces (with connected stabilizers).
-We refer to the references therein for an account of known results towards this question.
+We refer to the references therein for an account of proven results towards this question.

-In this article, we address an effective and statistic aspect of Wittenberg's question concerning the distribution of integral points.
+In this article, we address an effective and statistical aspect of Wittenberg's question concerning the distribution of rational points in adelic spaces.
 Our starting point is the work of Borovoi-Rudnick \cite{Borovoi-Rudnick}.
 Now we assume that $X\subset\BA^n_\BQ$ is a smooth quasi-affine geometrically integral variety whose adelic space $X(\RA)$ is non-empty.
 Assume moreover that $X(\BR)$ has no compact connected components.
 We equip the affine space $\BA^n(\BR)=\BR^n$ with an euclidean norm $\|\cdot\|$.
 Let $B:=B_\infty\times B_f\subset X(\RA)$ be an adelic neighbourhood with $B_\infty\subset X(\BR)$ a real connected component and $B_f\subset X(\RA_f)$ a compact open subset.
 For any $T>0$, consider the counting function

 We are interested in the varieties $X$ for which an asymptotic formula for $N_X(B;T)$ exists for any such $B$.
 Assume that $X$ satisfies strong approximation off $\BR$, then we expect that the leading constant should be a product of local densities (depending also on $\|\cdot\|$).
-However there also exist certain such varieties failing the integral Hasse principle and strong approximation.
+However there also exist certain such varieties on which the integral Hasse principle or strong approximation can fail.